bebop/poly/CONTRIBUTING.md

 If you want to suggest a feature it's as easy as filling out this [issue template](https://github.com/bebop/poly/issues/new?assignees=&labels=&template=feature_request.md&title=), but before you do please [check to see if it's already been suggested!](https://github.com/bebop/poly/labels/enhancement)

-# How add a recommended VSCode Plugin
+## How to add a recommended VSCode Plugin

 Poly comes with a set of recommended plugins for VSCode.
 If you have suggestions that will simplify life for the poly dev community, consider doing a pull-request after modifying `.vscode/extensions.json`.

+# Build and Release Pipelines

+## `just` Build System
+We use [`just`](https://github.com/casey/just) as a task runner.
+See their README for install instructions.
+To see the available recipes, execute `just list` in the root of the repository.

+## Normal Releases
+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html), which looks like so: `vMAJOR.MINOR.PATCH`.
+We also keep a changelog in `CHANGELOG.md`.
+Major versions indicate breaking changes to the API, minor versions indicate backwards-compatible additions to the API, and patch versions indicate bugfixes.

+### Cutting a Major or Minor Release

+> NOTE: Only contributors with write access to the repository can do this.

+To cut a release, check out the `release` branch, merge any desired changes, and then run `just cut-release <version>` (without the `v` before the version number).
+This will perform the following actions locally:

+1. Lint and test the codebase
+2. Update the changelog
+3. Create a commit with the updated changelog
+4. `git tag` the commit as `v<version>` with a message containing a changelog

+Afterward, simply `git push` to upload the new commit and tag to the repository, and GitHub Actions will automatically make a release!

+## Nightly Releases
+`poly` features automatic nightly releases via GitHub Actions, located [here](https://github.com/bebop/poly/releases/tag/nightly).
+These will reflect the status of the `main` branch as of 0800UTC/0300EST.

 # In closing

-Thanks, for reading and I'm super psyched to see what you'll do with Poly!
+Thanks for reading and I'm super psyched to see what you'll do with Poly!